 On June 22, 2020, the Company completed the 2020 Public Offering, whereby the Company issued 20,250,000 shares of its common stock at \$2.00 per share and, in lieu of common stock, issued certain investors 2,250,000 of its June 2020 Pre-funded Warrants.
-The June 2020 Pre-funded Warrants have an exercise price of \$0.001 per share, expire on June 22, 2027 and qualify for equity classification.
+The June 2020 Pre-funded Warrants have an exercise price of \$0.001 per share and qualify for equity classification.

-On June 25, 2020, the underwriters exercised their right to purchase 3,375,000 additional shares of the Company's common stock at the public offering price per share of common stock, less underwriting discounts and commissions.
+The underwriters exercised their right to purchase 3,375,000 additional shares of the Company's common stock at the public offering price per share of common stock, less underwriting discounts and commissions.
 The aggregate net proceeds received by the Company from the 2020 Public Offering were approximately \$48,276, net of underwriting discounts and commissions and offering expenses payable by the Company.